 There are serious advantages of a press release especially in today’s fast paced and growing digital landscape.

-They are a serious form of branding strategy and can also bring quite a lot of credibility to a new brand or business.
+They are a serious form of branding and can bring a lot of credibility to a new brand or business.
 Press releases provide companies a way to get instant exposure to their products or services and help them get discovered.

 An effective press release has the ability to:

 In order to help get the most out of your press release, it’s very important to follow some important rules for writing a good press release.
-These rules will help your craft your press release in a way that resonates with an audience and helps to ensure it is successful.
+These rules will help your craft your press release in a way that resonates with an audience.

 Reading tip: The Inverted Pyramid Style of Content Writing